 - Basic health care can be accessible when it’s not covered by insurance.
 In 2015, a group of emergency physicians in North Carolina founded RelyMD, an app that offers 24/7 virtual doctor appointments to patients in exchange for a $50 per-visit fee.
 Patients can seek medical consultation or treatment in the comfort of their own homes via a computer, smartphone, or tablet in a matter of minutes.

 - Direct primary care (DPC) physicians incorporate telemedicine into their patients’ monthly membership fees.
 Phone calls, texts, emails, FaceTime, secure messaging platforms, and specialty consults – the most common uses of telemedicine – are all included at no additional cost to the patient.

 - To mitigate the ongoing provider shortage, Carolinas HealthCare System (CHS) has its intensivists and nurses remotely monitor hundreds of patients across 10 of the system’s intensive care units (ICUs).
-The command center’s additional layer of oversight has begun to pay dividends for CHS.
-The ability for remote providers to practice proactive medicine has helped lower the health system’s mortality rates by 5 percent and length of stay by 6 percent.
+The ability for remote providers to practice proactive medicine has helped lower the health system’s mortality rates by 5 percent and length of stay in the hospital by 6 percent.

-- Congress should pass a law stating that the practice of telemedicine be tied to where the provider is located, not to the patient.
-Currently, physicians can deliver telemedicine only to patients who are physically located in the state where the provider is licensed.
-If payment is instead tied to the provider’s location, then the provider could deliver care to patients anywhere.
+- Congress should pass a law stating that the practice of telemedicine is tied to where the provider is located, not to the patient.
+Currently, physicians can deliver telemedicine only to patients who are located physically in the state where the provider is licensed.
+If payment instead is tied to the provider’s location, then the provider could deliver care to patients anywhere.